Router Configuration

 description: "Register a new user" # Tool description

-method: "POST" # HTTP method for requesting target (upstream, backend) service
+method: "POST" # HTTP method for the target (upstream, backend) service

 endpoint: "http://localhost:5236/users" # Target service address

-headers: # Request header configuration, headers to carry when requesting target service
+headers: # Request header configuration, used for headers carried when requesting the target service

 args: # Parameter configuration